thomasjosefjung/assets2036net/README.md

 ## Description

 The assets2036net library and package supports .NET developers in participating in the assets2036 MQTT-based communication.
-It depends on M2MqttDotNetCore for MQTT communication, Newtonsoft.Json for JSON serialization and log4net for logging.
+It depends on M2MqttDotNetCore for MQTT communication.

 ## Getting started